-Entering your submission as text in the 'Make a Submission' online form is the Commission's primary and preferred method of receiving written submissions.
+Entering your submission as text in the 'Have Your Say' online form is the Commission's preferred method of receiving written submissions.

 Please use the online form to make your submission.
 When making a submission this way, if necessary you can also upload attachments in various file formats, including .word, .jpeg or .pdf.
-Those with any issues using the online format can also submit their submission by post.
+Those with any issues using the online format can also submit their submission by post or email.

 The Commission also accepts submissions made in other formats, including video and audio recordings uploaded in .avi, .mov, .mp3, .mp4, .mpeg and .wmv file formats.
-The Commission may accept a postal submission from a person if they can demonstrate that they are unable to use the online form.
-Any submission made by post must be received by the Commission prior to the relevant deadline for submissions.
-Submissions sent but not received by the deadline for submissions will be treated as late submissions and may not be accepted by the Commission.